keyinwu/opengl_thecherno/README.md

 This repository is based on GLFW and GLAD running on MacOS.

+Check the branches to see the progress of the episodes.

 ### GLFW and GLAD Setup

 Install GLFW by the command `brew install glfw`.